 - The use of handheld devices is prohibited

 At the age of 17, after at least 6 months with a restricted license, Alabama teens can apply to graduate to the full, unrestricted license.

 Alabama teens are required to adhere to financial responsibility laws as soon as they receive a license to drive unsupervised.
-Most teens choose to be insured on the policy of a parent or guardian, and can remain insured this way throughout college, as long as they maintain the same home address.
+Most teens choose to be insured under the policy of a parent or guardian and can remain insured this way throughout college, as long as they maintain the same home address.

 For a list of companies that we recommend, visit our Best Insurance Companies page.